-9.1.4 Errors on the control panel
+9.1.4 Display screen errors

-Symptom Cause Remedy No data are shown on the The battery charge level may be 1 Charge the battery. control panel if you press the On-Off button insufficient.
-2 Switch on the power. (battery).
-Is the power switched on?
-Press the On-Off button (battery) to switch the power on.
+Symptom Cause Remedy No data are shown on the display screen if you press the on-off button The battery charge level may be insufficient.
+Charge the battery.
+Switch on the power. (battery).
+Is the power switched on? ▶ Press the On-Off button (battery) to switch the power on.
 Is the battery charged?
 If the battery is fitted to the pedelec and is being charged, it cannot be switched on.
 Interrupt charging.
 Is the connector fitted to the power cable correctly?
-1 Check whether the connector is fitted to the power cable correctly.
+Check whether the connector is fitted to the power cable correctly.
 2 If the connector is not fitted correctly, contact your specialist dealer.
-A component may be connected which the system is unable to recognise.
-Contact specialist dealer.
+A component may be connected which the system is unable to recognise. ► Contact specialist dealer.
+The gear level is not shown on the display screen.
+The gear level is only shown if the electronic gear shift is used.
+Check that the power cable connector has not been disconnected.
+30rccii.
+2 If this is not the case, contact your specialist dealer.
+The settings menu cannot be opened while The product is designed in such a way 1 Stop the pedelec. you are pedalling. that the settings menu cannot be opened if the system detects that someone is riding the pedelec.
+This is not a malfunction.
+2 Change settings when stationary only.
 The lock function cannot be set up or switched off.
-It may be a firmware error.
-Contact specialist dealer.
-The connect account has been deleted or deactivated and the lock function is still activated.
-Contact specialist dealer.
+It may be a firmware error. ► Contact specialist dealer.
+The connect account has been deleted or deactivated and the lock function is still activated. ► Contact specialist dealer.